 The Art of the Ethical Bribe | How to Build Your Email List

 What is an ethical bribe?
 It’s trading something of value for your time or interest.
 You know those free samples in supermarkets and big-box stores?
+Free nights at a time-share resort.
 They are ethical bribes.

 - Special report or a guide